 This is an app for mobile devices where you can create and share AR (augmented reality) experiences without coding.

-You can use this tool to create all types of visual effects and motion graphics, from animating the movie titles to creating VR (virtual reality) videos.
+You can use this tool to create all types of visual effects and motion graphics, from animating movie titles to creating VR (virtual reality) videos.